jonathanrlouie/idris-maven-plugin/README.md

 - Runs Idris applications
 - Automatically downloads dependencies from Maven Central

+## Installing the Plugin

+To install the plugin, run `mvn install`.

 ## How to run the examples

-To run the examples, simply run `mvn idris:run` from the root of the example project you want to run.
+To run the examples, run `mvn idris:run` from the root of the example project you want to run.

 Note: Currently, the examples must be run from the Nix developer environment.
 To run them without this environment, you will need to change the example's `idris.home` property in its pom.xml file to point to a local copy of the idris-jvm backend lib folder.